-In many cases, the old adage that slow and steady wins the race is true for independent professionals.
+In many cases, the old adage that slow and steady wins the race is true when you run your own business.
 Working at a steady, yet comfortable pace will not only improve the quality of your work, but it will also help you remain calm and focused.
 In the end, you will likely find that you are more productive in the long run when you pace yourself in the short run.

-Working as an independent professional means taking on a lot of responsibility, which often translates into long hours and full schedules.
+Running your own business is a big responsibility, which often translates into long hours and full schedules.
 Between work, family, and social life, your health and happiness are often put on the backburner due to lack of time.
 Client appointments may begin to take precedence over doctor appointments, and long days spent at your desk may trickle into family dinner time.

 No matter how on top of it you feel, there are times when you can’t complete a project on your own.
 Perhaps a client request has multiple dimensions that require skills in areas that will take a lot of research on your part, or the scope of a project has gone well beyond what you anticipated.